UnifiedPush/specifications/specifications/ditributor.md

 The message data bundle MUST contain "reason" containing one of the following strings :
 * "DISABLED" if the registrations are disabled on the distributor.
 * "BLOCKED" if the request was not accepted by the distributor.
 * "DEFERRED" if the distributor could not achieve the registration but is committing to do so once it is able. (due to a miss connection with one of its remote part.)
-The endpoint prefix MUST be sent to the end user application with the endpoint update function (cf. coming).
+The endpoint MUST be sent to the end user application with the endpoint update function (cf. coming).
 The message data bundle CAN contain any other value.

 #### TYPE_CLIENT_UNREGISTER message